top of page

 Libby Robertson.jpg

-In 2018 we came home to Cumbria to help the declining hill breeders and hill herds who look after the core of the breed and to work with them to give a strong voice to their cause to keep the Fell Pony on the Fells.
+In 2018, we came home to Cumbria to help the declining hill breeders and hill herds who look after the core of the breed.
+We are working with them to give a strong voice to their cause to keep the Fell Pony on the Fells.

 ITINERARY DETAILS